laserprec/Udacity-Self-Driving-Car-Nanodegree/term2/lessons/pidControl/README.md

 ![equation](./img/pid_control.png)

-* **prorportional:** gets a closer steering to the target direction proportional to the crosscheck error
+* **prorportional:** gets a closer steering to the target direction proportional to the cross track error
 * **Integral:** address the systematic bias of the model
 * **Derivative:** prevents steering from overshooting